fedorov/idc-webapp-testing/README.md

 ## Overview

-This repository provides automated browser testing for the IDC web portal at https://testing-portal.canceridc.dev/explore/.
+This repository provides automated browser testing for the IDC web portal.
 The tests handle the complex nature of the portal, including:

 - Database interactions
 - Long page load times (~1 minute)